Correcting The Deficit In Critical Thinking

 Whether or not we can ‘teach’ critical thinking is often argued but that seems to be missing the point.
 Rather than ask if schools can teach critical thinking–or even if critical thinking can be taught–we might start by asking what we lose if we live in a world where it doesn’t happen.

 While entirely new forms and methods and reasons to learn will likely eventually disrupt education as it is from the outside, if we’re feeling nostalgic with the old sturdy body of education, we can at least address that deficit of critical thinking by embedding into the architecture of education.
-This can be accomplished by any number of ways, but some fruit appears to be low-hanging.
+This can be accomplished in any number of ways, but some fruit appears to be low-hanging.

 1. Design curriculum that emphasizes critical thinking–curriculum that becomes catalyzed by sustained inquiry and critical thought.
 (Much like electricity.)